"You know, Dr. Baumann," he broke the silence. "It's entirely your own fault that nothing ever became of you."

-Carl was not a believer in an open-door policy, and the best you could hope for was that the door stood ajar, which was rare, and really only happened when he was on his way out soon again.
-So it came as no surprise that the door was closed.
-Standing in the too narrow, too dark hallway in front of his office, I hesitated.
+Carl was not a believer in an open-door policy, and the best you could hope for was that the door stood ajar, which was rare, and really only happened when he was soon on his way out again.
+So, it came as no surprise that the door was closed.
+Standing in the too narrow, badly lit hallway in front of his office, I hesitated.

 I leaned forward and listened.
-Carl's workstation was located close to the door, and I could hear him typing.
+Carl's workstation was located close to the door, and I could hear him type.
 When Carl was busy, Carl was busy.
-But I needed help, and so I reluctantly I knocked.
+But I needed help, and so reluctantly, I knocked.

 Nothing.
 Nothing, apart from a brief break in the typing.
 Then the typing resumed.